Prattville High School

 Prattville High School, formerly Autauga County High School, is a high school in Prattville, Alabama, United States.
-It forms part of the Autauga County School System.
-In 2010, it had an enrollment of 2,109 students and a faculty of 103 teachers in grades 9-12.
+It forms part of the Autauga County School.
+In 2010, it had an enrollment of 2,109 students and a faculty of 103 teachers in grades 9–12.
 In 2014, it had 2,057 students and 98 teachers.
-In 2018, there were 2,066 students, 101 teachers, and 5 administrators.

-The Autauga County Technology Center shares the same campus.
+In 2018, there were 2,066 students, 101 teachers, and five administrators.The Autauga County Technology Center shares the same campus.
+The principal is Daniel E Farris.

-Clubs

-Available clubs on campus include Advanced Placement Group, Archery, Art Honors, Beta Club, Debate Team, Diamond Dolls, FBLA, Fellowship of Christian Students, French Club, H.E.E.L.S., Jr. Civitan, JROTC, Model United Nations, Movie Club, Mu Alpha Theta, National Honor Society, PHS Broadcasting, Prattville Pals, PROM, RTI Resources, Science Olympiad, SGA, Spanish Club, Spanish Honor Society, Sports Medicine, Student Ambassadors, Suicide Prevention Organization, and Yearbook.
-The Fine Arts department includes the Prattville High School Band (The Pride of Prattville), Prattville Theatre, Spotlight Show Choir and Art Honor Society.

 Autauga County Technology Center

 The Autauga County Technology Center is a technical program that works in part with the surrounding schools in the county.
 The ACTC offers career clusters that can help improve a student's success in the workforce.
 It allows students to partake in a co-op program, allowing the students time during their school hours to go and shadow local affiliates.
 Some examples of the clusters offered are: Agriconstruction, Business Technology, Finance, Fire Science, Family and Consumer Science, STEM, Automotive Services, Educational Training, Welding, Health Sciences, and Cosmetology.